Call of Duty: Black Ops — Cold War gameplay: Stealth inevitably erupts into weapons-hot action

-Activision‘s Treyarch and Raven Software studios showed off the gameplay for their long-awaited Call of Duty: Black Ops — Cold War, a sequel to 2010’s Call of Duty: Black Ops.
-In this game, you play as CIA operative Russell Adler hunting after a Soviet spy who has eluded capture for decades.
-You’re authorized to go after the spy, whose code name is Perseus, in a deniable covert operation authorized by the president of the United States.
+Activision‘s Treyarch and Raven Software studios today showed off the gameplay for their long-awaited Call of Duty: Black Ops — Cold War, a sequel to 2010’s Call of Duty: Black Ops.
+In this game, you play as CIA operative Russell Adler hunting a Soviet spy who has eluded capture for decades.
+You’re authorized to go after the spy, whose codename is Perseus, in a deniable covert operation authorized by the president of the United States.

 Cold War will be a cross-generation game, meaning you’ll be able to play it on the PC (on Battle.net), PlayStation 5, Xbox Series X, PS4, and Xbox One.
-Players on these will be able to play with each other and switch between the platforms without losing their progression.
+Players will be able to play with each other and switch between the platforms without losing their progress.
 You’ll be able to be in a party with players from other platforms — or play against them.
-On the new consoles, you’ll enjoy features such as 4K HDR graphics, no loading times, and faster gameplay.
+On the new consoles, you’ll get features such as 4K HDR graphics, no loading times, and faster gameplay.

 I got a close look at the gameplay.
 Activision showed glimpses of a few levels from different parts of Cold War that appear like typical Call of Duty gunplay.
 When the player fired at the enemy, the gun shook but didn’t fall away from its target.
 The player dispatched the exact number of bullets that it took to penetrate the enemy’s armor and take them down before moving on quickly to the next target.
 You can tell a Call of Duty game with a single look, and this one was no different.